Narayandwivedi/newWebdProject/README.md

 # newWebdProject
 This is demo repo for revision of github after completing mern stack

-i am checking here how commits work in github so badically we can change any thing and we need to add these stuff from vs code than commit
+i am checking here how commits work in github. so basically we can change any thing and we need to add these stuff from vscode than commit